dovu93/MLB_Game_Outcome/README.md

 ## Predicted Games

 During the playoffs the model correctly predicted 9 out of 13 games.
-As mentioned above, we attribute those loses due to an X factor during the playoffs.
-All the losses happened on elimination games.
+All the incorrect predictions happened on elimination games, leading us to believe that we did not properly account for an X factor during the playoffs.

 ![](Pictures/Astros_Prediction.png)